Check Out a Digital Health Device

 We invite researchers to check out a device, give us your thoughts and experiences, suggest a device for purchase, or donate a recently used device to the collection!
-Currently the collection includes over 30 devices, such as: activity trackers (FitBit and Apple Watch), smart devices (Echo, Google Home, etc), tablets (iPad, Fire, etc), virtual reality (Oculus Go), and vital metric devices (fertility, blood pressure, eeg, ekg, vision, ascultation, etc).
+Currently the collection includes 44 devices, such as: activity trackers (FitBit, Mi Band, & Apple Watch), smart devices (smart medication caps, Pria, Sunu, proximity beacon, and more), tablets (iPad, Fire, & Galaxy), virtual reality (Oculus Go & Hololens2), and vital metric devices (O2 sensor, blood sugar, sleep tracking, fertility, blood pressure, eeg, ekg, vision, ascultation, and more).

-For more information or to check on device availability, see: Digital Health Device Collection
+For more information see: Digital Health Device Collection

 Note: This project has been funded in whole or in part with Federal funds from the Department of Health and Human Services, National Institutes of Health, National Library of Medicine, under cooperative agreement number UG4LM012340.